Arbitration procedures and practice in France: overview

 A Q&A guide to arbitration law and practice in France.

 The country-specific Q&A guide provides a structured overview of the key practical issues concerning arbitration in this jurisdiction, including any mandatory provisions and default rules applicable under local law, confidentiality, local courts' willingness to assist arbitration, enforcement of awards and the available remedies, both final and interim.

 To compare answers across multiple jurisdictions visit the Arbitration procedures and practice Country Q&A Tool.

-This Q&A is part of the multi-jurisdictional guide to arbitration.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/arbitration-mjg.
+This Q&A is part of the global guide to arbitration.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/arbitration-guide.

 Use of arbitration and recent trends

 Use of commercial arbitration